MDMA Withdrawal

 By this stage, most individuals experience a significant reduction in symptoms, though complete recovery can take longer for some.

-Long-Term Considerations of Molly Withdrawal
+Long-Term Effects of MDMA Withdrawal

 • Post-Acute Withdrawal Syndrome (PAWS): Some individuals may experience prolonged withdrawal symptoms, known as PAWS.
 These can include ongoing emotional instability, anxiety, depression, and cognitive difficulties, lasting several months or even longer.